President Trump Won’t Invite 2018 NBA Champions To White House, No Matter Who Wins

-Donald Trump said Friday morning that the eventual NBA champions, whether they be the Golden State Warriors or the Cleveland Cavaliers, will not be invited to the White House, since prominent members have both teams have said they don’t want to go.
+Donald Trump said Friday morning that the eventual NBA champions, whether they be the Golden State Warriors or the Cleveland Cavaliers, will not be invited to the White House since prominent members of both teams have said they don’t want to go.

 As USA Today reports, both Steph Curry of the Warriors and LeBron James of the Cavs had publicly said that they’ll skip the customary visit to the White House if their team wins the NBA championship.
 Trump made it clear that he would rather not invite either team if some of their players don’t want to come.